adeziio/yoshii/README.md

-# yoshii is a discord bot that likes to roast you.
+# yoshii is a discord bot that likes to roast you :)